Research & Development

 - Vacuum filtration, filter presses and oven for sample drying

-To compete with spodumene, production of lithium from micas requires an unique and efficient physical beneficiation process to produce a concentrate with high recovery followed by environmentally friendly alkaline leach and purification.
+To compete with spodumene, production of lithium from micas requires an unique and highly efficient physical beneficiation process to produce a concentrate with high recovery followed by environmentally friendly alkaline leach and purification.
 There are currently no refiners globally who can process Zinnwaldite concentrate, and so a complete plant from mine, to beneficiation, to refining will be needed in Cornwall.

 British Lithium Processing Endeavors

 British Lithium’s processing engineers have successfully beneficiated Cornish micas using our unique process to produce a lithium concentrate grading in excess of 1.2% Li with a Li recovery over 90%.
-Alongside the mineral beneficiation, BLL have also conducted numerous calcination trials to mobilise Li as well as subsequent leaching and precipitation tests to produce near battery-grade lithium carbonate.
+Alongside the mineral beneficiation, BLL have also conducted numerous low-temperature calcination trials to mobilise Li as well as subsequent leaching and precipitation tests to produce battery-grade lithium carbonate.

 Metallurgical scoping studies on the 10 – 100kg scale have provided confidence in our process route and identified opportunities for further optimisation.
 These optimisation routes are now being assessed as part of an Innovate UK grant.
 A 13t bulk sample, taken in December 2020, was processed by Wardell Armstrong to determine grindability, carry out desliming trials and produce feed samples that are now being processed further at our mineral processing and lithium refinery facilities.